open-mmlab/mmselfsup/docs/en/user_guides/classification.md

 ## ImageNet Nearest-Neighbor Classification

-To evaluate the pre-trained models using the nearest-neighbor benchmark, you can run command below.
+To evaluate the pre-trained models using the nearest-neighbor benchmark, you can run the command below.

 ```shell
 # distributed version